sandredd/cs404.1-1/program5.md

 Depth First Order
 -----------------
 Now that you have practiced writing depth first search, use DFS to implement functionality to determine the various orderings (e.g. preorder, postorder, reverse postorder) in a graph.
+For consistency, iterate through all nodes in the graph starting from node 0 as the source node.

 The file(s) you will need for this exercise are: